Patent privateer: Relationship to maritime privateering

-IP privateering resembles an historic method of waging war so effective that it had to be abolished by treaty, the Paris Declaration Respecting Maritime Law (1856).
+IP privateering resembles an historic method of waging war so effective that it had to be abolished by a treaty, the Paris Declaration Respecting Maritime Law (1856).
 "Privateering," as it was called, was effective and cheap – the privateer's actions cost the sponsoring government nothing.
 Privateering, like the creation of corporations, allowed governments to pursue policy objectives without any impact on the treasury.
 In short, classical privateering removed most obstacles to waging war, save for the opponent's ability to retaliate.
 IP privateering similarly has the opponent's ability to retaliate as its greatest obstacle, hence the importance of stealth to the sponsor.

 Classical privateering was state-sponsored piracy.
 The government gave the privateer a "letter of marque and reprisal" that allowed him to seize the property of the state's enemies.
 The privateer could capture ships flying under the enemy's flag, sell the ships and their cargoes at auction and keep the proceeds.
 Many of the famous English "Sea Dogs," such as Sir Francis Drake, were privateers.
 To further curtail the use of privateering in warfare, the Hague Convention (1907) clarified the Paris Declaration, by requiring, among other things, that non-military vessels converted into military vessels be under the immediate command of a sovereign government in order for the crew not to be considered pirates.